Shagshag/prestashop-documentation/ThemeCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\Theme.php line 152
+* This method is defined in [classes/Theme.php line 152](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Theme.php#152)

 #### Arguments